axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/error-handling.rst

 Error Handling
 ==============

-In this section, we introduce two kinds of errors, and describe when and how to handle them in Portal.
+In this section, we introduce some kinds of errors, and describe when and how to handle them in Portal.

 -  Ajax error: this kind of error occurs during a JSF ajax request,